rombrew/phobia/doc/GettingStarted.md

 ## Basic wiring

 Plug PMC according to the diagram.
-If you need to run bootloader (in case of erased MCU) then short BOOT pin to +3.3v before the powerup.
+If you need to run bootloader (in case of erased MCU) then short BOOT pin to +3.3v before the power up.

 	 +-----------+
 	 |           |               +---------------+